theminstack/styled/README.md

 ## Theming

 A theme factory is provided instead of a single built-in theme.
-This makes themes strongly typed.
-It also loosely couples the theme implementation, so that third party theming is supported.
+This allows themes to be strongly typed without relying on Typescript declaration merging (which does not provide great type-safety).

 ### Creating a theme

-Themes are just values made available via a React context, and preferably using a React hook.
-The `createTheme` utility is provided to make that a one step process.
-It accepts the default theme value, and returns a theme hook function and provider component.
+A theme is essentially a context which provides theme constants.
+The `createTheme` utility makes it easy to create that kind of context, returning a hook for theme access, and a provider for theme overriding.

 ```tsx
 const [useTheme, ThemeProvider] = createTheme({